Everest Base Camp Luxury Trek

 Transfer to the airport for your onward destination

 So you wake up, freshen up, and have breakfast.
-Have your baggage and luggage ready; the team members, including the owner of Info Nepal Tours himself, will be present to give you a well-deserved send-off and help you to load your items on your private ride for your transfer to the airport for departure.
+Have your baggage and luggage ready, stead members will help you to load your items on your private ride for your transfer to the airport.

 Includes/Excludes